- Allison Ko

 Eating is an essential part of our daily lives, yet so many of us end up scarfing down a quick meal in between meetings, class or wherever our busy days lead us.
 Finding a satisfying spot for a feast can be difficult—or, dare we say, disruptive—to our routines.
 With the popularity of mobile dining on the rise, it has become more convenient to grab a bite on the go.

 It has also made starting a food truck business appealing to many aspiring entrepreneurs.
-But just because your business is mobile, doesn't mean making a website isn't relevant.
+But just because your business is mobile, doesn't mean knowing how to make a website isn't relevant.
 On the contrary, a website can help you showcase your menu, take orders and help customers track your location.

-With this in mind, we've gathered together some of the most interesting food truck websites built with Wix to help jog your creativity.
+With this in mind, we've gathered together some of the most interesting food truck websites built using Wix website builder to help jog your creativity.

 Learn more about how to start a business or how to make a business website.
 If you’re ready to create your website, try out Wix’s AI website builder.